lukso-network/docs/docs/standards/standard-detection.md

 :::caution

-The **InterfaceId** and the **SupportedStandards:XYZ** key is not the best secure way to check for a standard, as they could be set manually.
+The **InterfaceId** and the **SupportedStandards:XYZ** key is not the most secure way to check for a standard, as they could be set manually.

 :::